 People’s Choice iRunFar Video Interview Award

 Vote for your favorite video interview that appeared on iRunFar.
-Votes cast for the interviews Bryon Powell and I did before and after Western States don’t count!
-We’re talking external interviewees here.
-Leave a comment to let us know your favorite iRunFar video interview of 2014 and why.
+Leave a comment to let us know what your favorite iRunFar video interview of 2015 was and why.

 Until next week,